maplesond/spectre/doc/source/developing.rst

 Developing the codebase
 =======================

-Spectre is designed to be open source and easy to extend, maintain and develop by the community.
+SPECTRE is designed to be open source and easy to extend, maintain and develop by the community.
 This section of the manual will help you work with the codebase, whether you just plan to use our core library in your own java application or want to modify or extend our codebase.